JulianNicholls/React-2-Expensify/README.md

 ## Progress

-Completed section 14 - Firebase 101
+Working on section 15 - Firebase with Redux

 ## Differences from Andrew